Physical Therapy EMR Reviews

 Summary:

-What sets HENO apart from other physical therapy EMRs is that it was designed and incubated inside a Physical Therapy Clinic by physical therapists who understand the challenges and needs of running a physical therapy practice.
+What sets HENO apart, and the reason it’s the number one company on our Physical Therapy EMR Reviews of 2026 is that it was designed and incubated inside a Physical Therapy Clinic by physical therapists who understand the challenges and needs of running a physical therapy practice.
 The details that make HENO special are its embedded clearinghouse and fully integrated billing system, which was designed by the same team that built HENO.
 The add-ons and competitive pricing make HENO a great choice for PT practices.

-Clinicient is a web-based EMR with an array of features.
+The next company listed on our Physical Therapy EMR Reviews is Clinicient, a web-based EMR with an array of features.
 Clinicient describes itself as ideal for running a “patient-centric physical therapy practice.”
 It is an all-in-one EMR solution that’s designed for use by physical therapists, occupational therapists, and Speech Language Pathologists.
 It offers an array of features to help therapists streamline their practice management and provide care to their patients.

 Features: